-[†] Remember always, moreover, that if you cannot procure these animals yourself, you may get them all, and more, from my friend, Mr. Lloyd, of Portland Road, whose advertisement is inserted at length at the end of this book.
+\ Remember always, moreover, that if you cannot procure these animals yourself, you may get them all, and more, from my friend, Mr. Lloyd, of Portland Road.

 "Now these globules consist of pure oxygen, given out by the plants under the stimulus of light; and to this oxygen the animals in the tank owe their life.
-The difference between the profusion of oxygen-bubbles produced on a sunny day, and the paucity of those seen on a dark cloudy day, or in a northern aspect, is very marked."
+The difference between the profusion of oxygenbubbles produced on a sunny day, and the paucity of those seen on a dark cloudy day, or in a northern aspect, is very marked."
 Choose, therefore, a south or east window, but draw down the blind, or throw a handkerchief over all if the heat become fierce.
 The water should always feel cold to your hand, let the temperature outside be what it may.

-Next, you must make up for evaporation by fresh water.
-A very little will suffice, as often as in summer you find the water in your vase sink below its original level, and prevent the water from getting too salt.
-For the salts, remember, do not evaporate with the water; and if you left the vase in the sun for a few weeks, it would become a mere brine pan.
+Next, you must make up for evaporation by fresh water (a very little will suffice), as often as in summer you find the water in your vase sink below its original level, and prevent the water from getting too salt.
+For the salts, remember, do not evaporate with the water; and if you left the vase in the sun for a few weeks, it would become a mere brine-pan.